janwilmake/dcpu-infinite-serverless-cpu-time-demo/README.md

 # Result:

-I'll create a Cloudflare Worker with a Durable Object that performs CPU-heavy operations continuously while allowing periodic pings to check its state.
-The solution includes streaming the intermediate state back to the client.

 ## How It Works

 This implementation creates a Cloudflare Worker with a Durable Object that performs CPU-intensive operations without interruption.
 Here's how it works: